Arpin, Wisconsin: History

 Arpin was the site of an early twentieth century agricultural settlement of Jewish families from Europe.
 The German philanthropist Baron Maurice de Hirsch had become concerned about the plight of European Jews who were migrating in increasing numbers to large cities.
 He established the Industrial Removal Office to settle Jewish families into what were seen as more healthy environments.
 The Milwaukee branch of the office was the Milwaukee Jewish Industrial Aid Society, headed by Adolph Walter Rich, Milwaukee merchant, manufacturer, and philanthropist.
 As the trees near Arpin were cut and the sawmill ceased operations, both houses and land were available.
 The society purchased 720 acre of land just north of town, and Rich eventually added additional acres.
 Each family was to be assigned a 40 acre tract with livestock, implements, a suitable dwelling, and funds to cover incidental expenses.
 A foreman was to be appointed to supervise the settlement.
-It was to be "a true Zion" in Wisconsin "on a moderate scale."

 On December 1, 1901 the first five families arrived.
 More followed.
 Many of the new settlers were from Russia.
 By May 1906 the new settlers had cleared an average of 10 acre each and had begun to produce crops of corn and vegetables and to cut cord wood.
 With the money from these crops the settlers were able to begin payment of interest owed to the society.
 Rich made frequent trips to Arpin.
 In 1915 a Jewish house of worship was built.
 A strong feeling of community developed among the settlers and they got along well with their Christian neighbors.
 The number of people in the settlement was never large, about seventy or eighty people at most, almost of all of whom were engaged in agriculture.
 In the 1920s people began to drift away; bitterly cold winters, better paying jobs in nearby cities, and the difficulties of anyone in Wisconsin trying to making a living on small farms were all factors in the slow decline of the colony.
 In 2008 Wisconsin Public Television produced a program, Chosen Towns, which features interviews with people remembering Arpin and other similar settlements.

 By the 1920s dairying had surpassed lumbering.
 Four cheese factories were operating near the village.
 The Dairyman's State Bank had started in 1914.
 The town had also added various churches, a hardware store, a meat market, a boot and shoe store, a lumber yard, a garage, a restaurant, and a hotel and livery and taxicab stable.